 Compress that final artifact using brotli

-done using the included brotli-encoder
+(which can be done using the included brotli-encoder

 tool).